Apollo Medical Holdings – Consenus Indicates Potential 63.7% Upside

-Apollo Medical Holdings found using ticker (AMEH) have now 1 analysts in total covering the stock.
+Apollo Medical Holdings with ticker code (AMEH) now have 1 analysts in total covering the stock.
 The consensus rating is ‘None’.
-The range between the high target price and low target price is between 23 and 23 calculating the mean target price we have 23.
-With the stocks previous close at 14.05 this indicates there is a potential upside of 63.7%.
-The 50 day MA is 13.69 and the 200 day MA is 16.24.
-The company has a market cap of $497m.
-Find out more information at: http://www.apollomed.net
+The target price ranges between 23 and 23 and has a mean target at 23.
+Now with the previous closing price of 14.05 this now indicates there is a potential upside of 63.7%.
+There is a 50 day moving average of 13.46 while the 200 day moving average is 16.21.
+The company has a market cap of $476m.
+You can visit the company’s website by visiting: http://www.apollomed.net

 Apollo Medical Holdings, a physician-centric integrated population health management company, provides medical care services.
 The company offers care coordination services to principal constituents of the healthcare delivery system, including patients, families, primary care physicians, specialists, acute care hospitals, alternative sites of inpatient care, physician groups, and health plans.
 Its physician network consists of primary care physicians, specialist physicians, and hospitalists.
 The company serves the patients, primarily covered by private or public insurance, such as Medicare, Medicaid, and health maintenance organizations; and non-insured patients in California.
 Apollo Medical Holdings was founded in 1994 and is headquartered in Alhambra, California.